jpziegler/gold-bug/goldbug.md

 Quoted excerpts from the original text are presented alongside relevant code segments.

-We begin with a module declaration and some types.
+We first declare a module and some types.

 ```cryptol
 module goldbug where